-Mr M has pointed to a number of emails which he says evidence that he and his wife were cautious investors.
+Mr M, on behalf of himself and Mrs M, has pointed to a number of emails which he says evidence that they were cautious investors.
 I bear in mind that it's not always helpful to look at selected emails in isolation - they may reflect adjustments to accommodate changing market conditions, perhaps arising from global events such as Covid or Brexit and resulting market uncertainty, rather than more properly reflecting an investor's overall investment strategy.
-I've considered the emails Mr M has referred to.
+I've considered the emails referred to.
 But, as my comments reflect, I'm not persuaded that the emails demonstrate a low/cautious ATR should've been recorded for Mr and Mrs M.